Teaching-Accessibility/course-project-colorguide/README.md

 ## Individual Contributions

 - ### Kelley
 Kelley defined the color dictionary we implemented for translating HSL values to color names.
-She also wrote up UI documentation.
+She also wrote up UI documentation for R1.

 - ### Tin
 Tin worked on the code to create, delete, minimize the tags and other functionalities